 “Hieroglyphics and Other Stories is Donovan’s excellent debut collection … Donovan illuminates exactly the dislocations and intensifications that occur within a relationship, whether between lovers or mother and child.”

-Anne Donovan is the author of the prize-winning novel Buddha Da and the recently published Being Emily.
+Anne Donovan is the author of Being Emily and the prize-winning novel Buddha Da.
 Buddha Da was shortlisted for the Orange Prize, the Whitbread First Novel Award and the Scottish Book of the Year Award, and was nominated for the International IMPAC Dublin Literary Award.
 It received a Scottish Arts Council Award and won the Le Prince Maurice Award in Mauritius in 2004.